tracyreed/profitwisesucks.com/README.md

 A Correct.

-Furthermore, in an [email dated July 15, 2020](/'Re_ Statements needed.pdf'){:target="_blank"}  (this is well before Heistein's deposition testimony of 3/3/2022)
+Furthermore, in an [email dated July 15, 2020](/Re_ Statements needed.pdf){:target="_blank"}  (this is well before Heistein's deposition testimony of 3/3/2022)
 I specifically call out that there are partners and that she was stealing money from the company.
 This should have been a big clue to Heistein that the taxes had been filed improperly all these years.
-Having been reminder of the partner situation in this email, I do not understand why it would appear that he testified to the contrary.
-I also do not understand why he did not mention the inconsistancy with how we had been filing taxes all these years.
+Having been reminded of the partner situation in this email, I do not understand why it would appear that he testified to the contrary.
+I also do not understand why he did not mention the inconsistancy with how we had been filing taxes all these years when I sent him that email.

 Note that the subpoena referenced above called for Heistein to provide "All documentation of communications, if any, of thefts of funds from Copilotco,